 - Diet pills or anything that would encourage unhealthy behavior

-If you are considering moving into a sober living house, Design for Recovery may be the place for you.
-Design for Recovery is a top-rated sober living home in Los Angeles that offers its residents one-on-one mentoring, weekly house gatherings, employment support, mone0y management, family outreach, and a foundation based on the 12 Steps of Alcoholics Anonymous.
+If you are considering moving into a sober living house, Design for Recovery – Sober Living East may be the place for you.
+Design for Recovery – Sober Living East is a top-rated sober living home in Los Angeles that offers its residents one-on-one mentoring, weekly house gatherings, employment support, mone0y management, family outreach, and a foundation based on the 12 Steps of Alcoholics Anonymous.
 Design for Recovery provides you with a safe environment to ease yourself back into regular life while still having some structure to help you develop skills to stay sober long-term.
-Design For Recovery also offers its residents opportunities for leisure activities, community support, and employment.
+Design for Recovery – Sober Living East also offers its residents opportunities for leisure activities, community support, and employment.